 I went through the next day with tons more energy!
 Any depression was gone as were all of my cravings!
 In fact, fatty and sweet foods didn’t even appeal to me at all throughout the day.

 Even for those who don’t struggle with a condition like pyroluria, nutritional deficiencies are becoming more and more of a problem for many Americans.
-This isn’t a suprise with the US diet so full of processed foods that have been stripped of so many natural vitamins and minerals.
-And deficiencies in basic vitamins and minerals cannot only affect your mood, but can compromise your health in a big way.
+This isn’t a surprise with the US diet so full of processed foods that have been stripped of so many natural vitamins and minerals.
+And deficiencies in basic vitamins and minerals cannot only affect your mood but can compromise your health in a big way.

 So how do you know if you are deficient in any nutrients?
-If you are not feeling well, lack energy, feeling low or having other health issues, you can find plenty of information on which nutrient deficiencies cause health symptoms.
-I found a great site that has a listing of each nutrient, it’s benefits and the symptoms of deficiency.
+If you are not feeling well, lack energy, feeling low, or having other health issues, you can find plenty of information on which nutrient deficiencies cause health symptoms.
+I found a great site that has a listing of each nutrient, its benefits, and the symptoms of deficiency.

 There are a few health conditions that can cause chronic nutrient deficiencies of certain nutrients.
 Most you can be tested for by a good, qualified naturopathic or functional doctor.
-They can test you for deficiencies and can get you back on the track to feeling good!
+They can test you for deficiencies and can get you back on track to feeling good!

-The best thing that you can do to prevent any vitamin or mineral deficiencies is to eat a diet rich in whole foods, avoid highly processed foods, particularly those high in fat, made with white flour, or sugar.
+The best thing that you can do to prevent any vitamin or mineral deficiencies is to eat a diet rich in whole foods, avoid highly processed foods, particularly those high in trans fat, made with white flour, or white sugar.
 And taking a whole foods vitamin and mineral supplement can help dramatically as well!

 I will be talking more about Pyroluria, what the symptoms are and how it is affecting the health of more and more people, so stayed tuned for that information!